Bryan and Charleston Southern host Tennessee State

 Charleston Southern Buccaneers (2-6) at Tennessee State Tigers (6-4)

+The Tigers have gone 5-0 at home.
+Tennessee State is 1-0 in games decided by 3 points or fewer.

 The Buccaneers have gone 0-4 away from home.
-Charleston Southern is 1-1 when it wins the turnover battle and averages 11.8 turnovers per game.
+Charleston Southern is 2-5 against opponents with a winning record.

-TOP PERFORMERS: Jr. Clay is scoring 16.1 points per game with 4.4 rebounds and 4.5 assists for the Tigers.
+TOP PERFORMERS: Jr. Clay is scoring 16.1 points per game and averaging 4.4 rebounds for the Tigers.
 Marcus Fitzgerald Jr. is averaging 13.3 points and 3.0 rebounds while shooting 39.1% for Tennessee State.

-Claudell Harris Jr. is averaging 16.9 points for the Buccaneers.
+Claudell Harris Jr. is scoring 16.9 points per game and averaging 4.4 rebounds for the Buccaneers.
 Taje’ Kelly is averaging 11.3 points and 6.5 rebounds for Charleston Southern.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.